CodyHanna04/Internship-Hub/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or issues, feel free to contact [your email or GitHub profile].
+For any questions or issues, feel free to contact codyhanna8@gmail.com.